shlomif/halting-my-real-person-fiction/README.md

 But for now I'll write my real person fic on singers and YouTube musicians.
 I already have one more factoid about Taylor Swift and there doubtless will be more.
 And I assure you that for a long time you won't see a youtube video "Why people won't listen to Taylor Swift's songs again?"
 Poor Taylor!
-I'm sure she won't survive.
+I'm sure she won't survive reading this Taylor Swift Factoid, and sue me immediately.